ASCI-COEP/hacktoberfest/README.md

 ## Details

-By contributing to open source, in terms of 4 pull requests, you get a limited edition hacktoberfest T-shirt and stickers shipped to your address by Digital Ocean all the way from United States.
+By contributing to open source, in terms of 4 pull requests, you get a limited edition hacktoberfest T-shirt and stickers shipped to your address by Digital Ocean.

 ## How can I participate?

-This repository is for you to practice contributing to open source projects and earn an hacktoberfest T-shirt in the process.
+This repository is for you to practice contributing to open source projects and earn a hacktoberfest T-shirt in the process.
 Write an implementation of your favorite algorithm in the programming language of your choice and submit a pull request to this repository.
 If you need any ideas, check out the [issues page](https://github.com/yashjakhotiya/coephacktoberfest/issues)!

+Issues page is for your reference.
+You are encouraged to submit implementation of *your* choice of algorithm in any programming language.

 Simultaneously, register yourself on the [Hacktoberfest Website](https://hacktoberfest.digitalocean.com/).
 Click on the 'Start Hacking' button and fill in the required details.
 When you complete 4 pull requests, get ready for an awesome hacktoberfest T-shirt for you to show-off!